Back Pain & its Causes

 Intervertebral disc disease (IVDD).
 IVDD occurs mostly in the low back.
 Can be acute and severe in the young and middle aged (tear of the outer ‘annulus’ of the disc).
 Secondary muscle spasm very often occurs.
 Disc tears can lead to disc prolapse (“slipped disc”) which may then cause pressure on part of the sciatic nerve causing sharp/shooting/burning/severe leg pains to down below the knee or to the foot.
 In the elderly, IVDD is more likely to cause dull persistent aching pain in the back, sciatica is less likely, and co-existing facet joint osteoarthritis is common (see below);

 Vertebral fracture.
 Rare under 50y old.
 More common the older the person, and more common in women than in men.
 Sudden, severe often mid back pain, with pain referred around the rib cage at the same level.
-There’s an urgent need for X-Ray/MRI and a need to consider vertebroplasty (see link below).
+There’s an urgent need for X-Ray/MRI and sometimes a need to consider vertebroplasty (see link below).
 The pain from a vertebral fracture can be severe requiring morphine to control the it very often.
 See link to information on Vertebroplasty below (NOS)

 Axial Spondyloarthritis / Ankylosing Spondylitis.
 Can occur at any age (there is a juvenile form) but typically it occurs for the first time in a young adult.
 Pain is associated with stiffness in the back, it often disturbs sleep and is there in the morning on waking.
 The symptoms typically ease with movements (often go completely).
 Anti-inflammatory painkillers work best!
 Specialist Rheumatology review is highly recommended because the condition can become chronic, can be severe, can limit lifestyle considerably and there is very effective treatment.